Normed Fiber Functors: A Tannakian formalism for Bruhat-Tits buildings

+Now we assume in addition that the geometric fibers of $\CG$ are connected and reductive.
+Then (c.f. \cite[Prop.
+125]{CornutFiltrations}), the generic fiber $G$ splits over an unramified extension of $\ell$ and hence the extended Bruhat-Tits building of $G$, which we denote by $I(G)$, exists.
+By our assumptions on $\CG$, this group scheme is the hyperspecial parahoric integral model associated so some point $x \in I(G)$, and we also fix such a point $x$.
+By \cite[6.3.2]{CornutFiltrations}, the pointed building $(I(G),x)$ is naturally functorial in the Henselian ground field $\ell$.

-\begin{definition} Let $S(\CG)$ be the set of those maximal split tori of $G$ which extend to a split closed subtorus $\CT \subset \CG$. \end{definition} Given a torus $T \in S(\CG)$, in the following we will always denote by $\CT \subset \CG$ the split torus extending $T$.
-By Theorem \ref{Etoffe}, the tori in $S(\CG)$ are the maximal split tori $T$ of $G$ for which the maximal bounded subgroup $\CT(\ell^\circ)$ of $T(\ell)$ is contained in $\CG(\ell^\circ)$, or equivalently the maximal split tori $T$ for which $A(T)$ contains our choosen point $x$.
-By Bruhat-Tits theory the split ranks of the special and generic fiber of $\CG$ are the same.
-Hence integral models $\CT \subset \CG$ of tori $T \in S(\CG)$ are the residually maximal split tori of $\CG$.
+The split ranks of $\CG_{\tilde\ell}$ and $G$ are equal and so we are in the situation of Remark \ref{MaxSplitRmk}. \begin{definition} Let $S(\CG)$ be the set of those maximal split tori of $G$ which extend to a maximal split torus $\CT \subset \CG$. \end{definition} Given a torus $T \in S(\CG)$, in the following we will always denote by $\CT \subset \CG$ the maximal split torus extending $T$.
+By Bruhat-Tits theory, the tori in $S(\CG)$ are the maximal split tori $T$ of $G$ for which $A(T)$ contains our choosen point $x$.